ntnhan30/SpotOn/README.md

 We suggest that you stick to using default imports and exports when a module only exports a single thing (for example, a component).
 That’s what you get when you use `export default Button` and `import Button from './Button'`.

-Named exports are useful for utility modules that export several functions.
+Named exports are useful for utility modules that export several constants.
 A module may have at most one default export and as many named exports as you like.

 Learn more about ES6 modules: